plone/volto/docs/source/blocks/editcomponent.md

 This widget shows an objectBrowser to find content/contents on site.

-It is the default widget for vocabulary fields that uses plone.app.vocabularies.Catalog.
+It is the default widget for vocabulary fields that uses `plone.app.vocabularies.Catalog`.

 It works in 3 different mode: